1

 ·

-This book broadened my horizons.
-It turns out that a group of young people are dealing with the times in this way.
-Escape may be a form of cowardice, or it may be a form of courage.
-Sometimes, we need to derail to identify ourselves.
-Li Yingdi's observation and writing are both delicate and sharp.
-If she can present the context of the times more deeply, it will be even more perfect. - Xu Zhiyuan, writer and founder of One Way Space.
-This is a practical solution to the burnout era, which may also be an important healing. - Yang Xiao, writer, author of "Re-walk"
+This book broadened my horizons; it turns out a group of young people are responding to the times in such a way.
+Escaping might be a form of cowardice, but it can also be a form of courage.
+Sometimes, we need to go off track to recognize ourselves.
+Li Yingdi's observations and writing are delicate and sharp.
+It would be even more perfect if she could provide a deeper presentation of the temporal context. — Xu Zhiyuan, writer, founder of One-Way Space

 Publication Date